 The present Church was built in 1961 replacing on the same site the older Church that could no longer accommodate the increasing number of summer visitors to Selsey.
-Summer visitors have always been an important part of the Parish, boosting our numbers considerably during the season.
-We hope they always enjoy the welcome we offer them.
+Work on the new Church on the same site began during the year costing £23,090.
+On 30th May 1962 the new Church was officially blessed and opened by Archbishop Cyril Cowderoy.

 The sculpture on the outside wall above the main entrance to the Church in Cotswold Stone, represents Our Lady of Mount Carmel and St. Wilfrid and is the work of Mr P. Lindsay Clark, FRBS.

 The large abstract coloured glass window with the Christian Fish (Ichthus) symbol in the Church Porch is Loire Glass, by Gabriel Loire of Chartres.

 The stained glass Stations of the Cross were the work of Mr Joseph Nuttgens, MGP.

 Joseph Nuttgens also created the four Sanctuary windows representing the Four Evangelists.
 The seven small high windows on the rear wall of the Church, that represent the Seven Sacraments, are the work of a former Parish Priest, Canon Bernard Thom and are modelled on the windows of the Four Evangelists.